I found I could say things with color and shapes that I couldn’t say any other way… things I had no words for.

 Example of What You Could Say:

-“In this video, the guest artist explained the way metaphors can represent feelings that are hard to put into words.
+“In this video, the guest artist explained the way photographs can represent feelings that are hard to put into words.
 Like this artist, we’re going to take photographs to illustrate complex feelings.
-For this activity, you might think back to one of the stories you’ve explored through art – the poem, the letter or the collage.
+For this activity, you might take a photo that represents a meaningful memory, a challenging experience, or any other important part of your life story.
 You could also take a photograph that represents how you are feeling right now.
-Maybe there will be an image that helps show the complexity of your emotions.
-Maybe you felt more than one emotion at once.
-Maybe there isn’t even a name for the emotion you felt.
-We are going to go outside and find something that represents one of those feelings.
-You can take a picture of it if you have a camera on your phone, or I have paper and pencils you can use to make a drawing.
-This is like a scavenger hunt without a list of what we are looking for.”
+We are going to go on a group walk and take a photo of an object or scenery that represents any of those feelings, especially feelings that are complex or hard to name.
+You can take a picture or I have paper and pencils that you can use to draw what you are seeing.”

 * Slide 3